 Howdy, friends!
 The Library Journal has just published an outstanding article featuring six big 2016 horror releases.
 Included in that lineup are Brian Keene’s PRESSURE and Joe Hill’s THE FIREMAN.
 The article also talks about my new novel CHILDREN OF THE DARK, calling it “a perfect choice for those missing old-school Stephen King.”
 Which is […]Read more "The Library Journal and CHILDREN OF THE DARK"

 I saw an article on Facebook the other day about why some individual can’t like/respect/support Stephen King.
-I didn’t read it because it was clearly incendiary clickbait.
+I disagreed with it.
 Not that one can’t dislike King and have legitimate reasons for doing so.
-One of my favorite readers and horror friends actively dislikes King’s work, but he has well-articulated reasons […]Read more "Stephen King: What We Can’t Say Enough"
+One of my favorite readers and horror friends actively dislikes King’s work, but he has well-articulated reasons for his stance.
+Granted, I […]Read more "Stephen King: What We Can’t Say Enough"